 • Option 2 Maglev train / Metro: Of course travelling on the Maglev is pretty cool... reaching speeds of 415 km/h at certain(!) times of the day, namely 9:02-10:47 and 15:02-16:47.
-At other times it will travel only at mere speeds of 300 km/h.
+At other time it will travel only at "lame" 300 km/h.
 Anyway, a ticket will set you back around 50 RMB (€7, \$8).
 The ticket can be paid in cash or credit card.
-The service of the Maglev starts at 7:02 and finished the day at 21:42.
 To take this option at the airport, you will need to follow the Maglev signs.
-The problem with this option, however, is that you can only go until Longyang Road Station and then have to change into the overcrowded metro Line 2.
+The problem with this option, however, is that you can only go until ???
+Then you have to change into the overcrowded metro line ???
 The change to the metro is a short walk from the Maglev.
-You have to first buy a ticket at the metro station and then take Line 2.
+You have to first buy a ticket at the metro station and then take Line ...
 The good thing about this option is that metro travelling in Shanghai is pretty easy for foreigners as all stations are signed out in letters.
-Overall the journey time of this option is around 2h.
+Overall the journey time of this option is also around 1h.
 So unless you really want to sample the feeling of travelling for 7 minutes at 415 km/h, we recommend Option 1 by bus.